weizhou2273/Project3_kaggle_Russian_housing/pipeline_dev/LuigiPipeline/README.md

 ```

 * Run the build.sh
-    +It will create a virtual environment in the root directory of the project with all the dependencies maintained in requirements.txt
+	+ It will create a virtual environment in the root directory of the project with all the dependencies maintained in requirements.txt
-    +It will also setup the luigi Central Scheduler and run it as a daemon process.
+	+ It will also setup the luigi Central Scheduler and run it as a daemon process.
-    +The Luigi Task Visualiser can be accessed by http://localhost:8082 which will give visualisation of all the running tasks.
+	+ The Luigi Task Visualiser can be accessed by http://localhost:8082 which will give visualisation of all the running tasks.
-    +Historical Tasks can also be viewed by http://localhost:8082/history
+	+ Historical Tasks can also be viewed by http://localhost:8082/history
 * Run

 ### Known Issues